David Sacks: Russian invasion of Ukraine

 Since October 2022, Sacks has been commenting on the Russian invasion of Ukraine, taking a view against US involvement in Ukraine, and especially US military assistance for Ukraine.
 During the 2024 Republican National Convention, Sacks said that the United States had "'provoked' Russia to invade Ukraine" and denied a claim that delegates booed him for his anti-interventionist remarks.

 Silicon Valley Bank bank run

-Sacks advocated for urgent government action to prevent the bank run from spreading to other regional banks.
+Following the collapse of Silicon Valley Bank, Sacks advocated for urgent government action to prevent the bank run from spreading to other regional banks.

 Personal life

 On July 7, 2007, Sacks married Jacqueline Tortorice.
 The couple have two daughters and one son.
 They live on Broadway in Pacific Heights, San Francisco, in an area known as "Billionaire's Row".
 In June 2024, they hosted a sold-out fundraiser for Donald Trump at their home, with tickets from $50,000 to $300,000 per person.

-For his 40th birthday, rented a $125 million-dollar mansion and threw a Marie Antoinette-themed party, called "Let him eat cake."
+For his 40th birthday, Sacks rented the Fleur de Lys mansion in Los Angeles and threw a Marie Antoinette-themed party.

+In December 2025, Sacks moved to Austin, Texas where he opened another Craft Ventures office.